onnx/onnx-tensorflow/doc/CLI.md

                         Output file path.
   --convert_to {onnx,tf}, -t {onnx,tf}
                         Format converted to.
+  --graph GRAPH, -g GRAPH
+                        Inference graph, which is obtained by optimizing or editing the training graph for better training usability.

 backend arguments (onnx -> tf):
   --device DEVICE       The device to execute this model on. (from